rabblerouser/docs/README.md

 Documents that should live in here include anything related to overall architecture and infrastructure, project goals or anything that isn't specific to a particular app.

+## Our vision

+Rabble Rouser is for campaigning organisations who need tools to mobilise and organise their members and the community.

+Rabble Rouser will be offered for free, alllowing organisations to spend their time and money on the things that matter.

+It will have a membership registration core and a set of plugins.

+## Our goals

+### April 2017

+* We have built the stuff our users need the most
+* At least one closely allied organisation has adopted RR
+* We have sponsorship to fund development

+### April 2019

+* The community is building plugins for RR
+* Rabble Rouser is offered as a service
+* Lots of sponsors fund ongoing development
+* Rabble Rouser is adopted by lots of progressive campaigning organisations around the world

+### April 2021

+* Active and self-sustaining open source community
+* Rabble Rouser conference
+* Permanent Rabble Rouser team
+* Rabble Rouser is the de-facto choice for campaigning organisations

+## Our challenges

+* Distributed team
+* Competing priorities
+* Decision making
+* Maintaining commitment

 ## Rabble Rouser Domain Concepts

 This is one attempt to document Rabble Rouser's domain language.
 We're using a tool called [concept maps](http://cmap.ihmc.us/docs/theory-of-concept-maps).
 Concept maps only document the language we use and the relationship between concepts, they are not meant to describe behaviour of a system.
 Concept maps can help us ensure our understandings of the fundamental concepts in our domain are the same.